 Student Evaluations of Teaching-In this section, include a summary and analysis of your student evaluations.
-This analysis needn't be scientific with tables and graphs but do discuss and reflect on your successful and not-so-successful classroom experiences.
+This analysis need not be scientific with tables and graphs but do discuss and reflect on your successful and not-so-successful classroom experiences.
 A narrative is fine.
 Candidate must include the actual evaluations for each individual course from the period under review.
 (Candidate is responsible for uploading this document.)

 Supplemental Materials-Supplemental materials should be prepared and available upon request of the campus-wide Tenure and Promotion Committee.
 They do not need to be uploaded to your e-Portfolio unless requested by the committee.
 The campus-wide Tenure and Promotion Committee Chair will notify the faculty member, in writing, if supplemental materials are needed for committee review.
 The candidate will have seven (7) calendar days to provide the appropriate documents to the committee.
-Failure to respond to this request will result in the disqualification of the submitted portfolio.
+Failure to respond to this request may affect the recommendations the Tenure and Promotion Committee and the Provost, which in turn may impact the President's decision on awarding tenure or promotion.
 Examples of supplemental materials may include the following: